First project with VideoCAD, step by step

 Drawing constructions

 Around the places of interest that should be monitored, right on the layout, outline the elements of buildings with the help of constructions.
 The construction buttons are located in the middle of the bottom row of the Toolbar.
-Outline the walls, columns, and slabs using the

-To draw walls that will require cutting openings or inserting windows or doors, use only the Set the thickness and switch the orientation of the wall while drawing it.
+To draw walls that will require cutting openings or inserting windows or doors, use only the Wall tool.

 Theoretically, by a set of Inclined rectangles you can draw anything, although it may not be easy.